IT Project Backlog Out of Control? Get More Done with Less Effort

 To gain true IT agility you need to:

-• Look at the repetitive tasks that are a part of every IT program – whether that’s communicating with end users and managers to validate information, or schedule human and system workflows – and automate them.
+• Look at the repetitive tasks that are a part of every IT program – whether that’s aggregating data, communicating with end users and managers to validate information or to schedule activities, planning project waves or reporting – and automate them.
+By doing this you will be able to do more with less and start to tackle the backlog.

 If your enterprise IT tools, systems, and databases are proving to be a barrier to this, you aren’t alone.
 83% of the EIU survey respondents said that adapting better to external change requires moderate-to-considerable IT infrastructure and app improvement.
 But there is an easier way of gaining IT agility and that’s by introducing a digital platform conductor (DPC) tool.